aosborne17/Node-App-Pipeline/NOTES.md

 - Once a push has been made, the Continuous integration job will try to build the code, test it and providing this passes, the code will be will merged into the master branch

+For this configuration the '*' works as a placeholder, this means that as long as the branch starts with 'dev' then it will listen to these branches

 ![CI Configurations GIF](images/CI-Configuration-job.gif)

 ## Continuous Deployment With Jenkins

-- The second Jenkins will only run providing the first has built successfully, this was done by adding this configuration
+- The second Jenkins job will only run providing the first has built successfully, this was done by adding this configuration

 ![](images/Build-only-if-CI-completes.jpg)